We Love Life

-We Love Life is the seventh and final studio album by English rock band Pulp, released on 22 October 2001 by Island Records.
-It reached number six on the UK Albums Chart, with a total chart stay of only three weeks.
-Written and recorded after the tumultuous sessions for This Is Hardcore, We Love Life saw the band move toward a more relaxed and natural sound, shepherded by producer Scott Walker.
-Walker had replaced original producer Chris Thomas, whom the band had worked with on previous albums.
+We Love Life is the seventh studio album by English rock band Pulp, released on 22 October 2001 by Island Records.
+It is the band's final studio album to feature bass guitarist Steve Mackey, who died in 2023.

+Written and recorded after the tumultuous sessions for This Is Hardcore, We Love Life saw the band move toward a more relaxed and natural sound, shepherded by producer and singer-songwriter Scott Walker.
+Walker had replaced original producer Chris Thomas, whom the band had worked with on the band's two previous albums.
+It was the band's last album for over two decades until More (2025).

-We Love Life saw positive critical reception and charted at number 6 on the UK album charts.
+The album reached number six on the UK Albums Chart, with a total chart stay of three weeks.

 Background

 We Love Life was intended to be a departure from the disillusionment of the band's previous album, This Is Hardcore, in that it featured a more organic sound and an emphasis on nature, which Cocker found interest in "because it is dangerous in some ways".
 Cocker explained, "I never took any notice of nature when I was a kid.
 I thought we'd all be living on space stations or floating metropolises by now.
 But after This Is Hardcore, which was a very alienated record, it was time to go back to simpler things, like this, the natural world."
 At the same time, Cocker stated, "This isn't Pulp's pastoral album.
 I was very aware of avoiding hippy dippy stuff."

 The band had initially begun recording with Chris Thomas, who had produced their past two albums.
 However, his more rigid style of recording conflicted with the band's desire for looser sessions, resulting in the recordings being shelved.
 The final album was produced by Scott Walker.
 Keyboardist Candida Doyle recalled, "I certainly thought about leaving [after shelving the Thomas sessions] but I realised that I'd still feel shit even if I did.
 If Scott Walker hadn't come about, I don't think we'd have bothered to finish this LP."
 The band, who had met Walker at the 2000 Meltdown Festival run by Walker, had been longtime fans of Walker.

 Walker's own album 'Til the Band Comes In is mocked in the lyrics of the We Love Life single "Bad Cover Version".
 Cocker claims the lyric was written long before Walker became involved in the album's production and recalled the moment of recording the song as "embarrassing".